How to Collect Host Objects¶

 swap |

-Collects swap memory usage |
+Collects Swap memory usage |

 system |

-Collects host operating system load |
+Collects operating system load of the host |

 net |

-Collects host network traffic conditions |
+Collects network traffic information of the host |

 host_processes |

-Collects processes resident (alive for more than 10 minutes) on the host |
+Collects lists of processes that have been running for more than 10 minutes on the host |

 hostobject |

-Collects basic information about the host (such as operating system information, hardware information, etc.) |
+Collects basic information about the host (e.g., operating system and hardware information) |

 container |